Point Douglas–St. Louis River Road Bridge: History

 James H. Simpson, an officer in the U.S. Army and a member of the United States Corps of Topographical Engineers, was placed in charge of road construction.
 As specified in his construction bid, the original bridge built during the construction of the military road was wooden.
-Federal involvement in the road projects ended after Minnesota became a state, and the last personal left st. Paul in 1861.
+Federal involvement in the road projects ended after Minnesota became a state, and the last personal left Saint Paul in 1861.
 By 1863, it was clear a new, sturdier bridge was needed.
 On September 2, 1863, a contract was made with Michael Hanley and Fredrick Curtis for the construction of a stone bridge across Brown's Creek by the Washington County Commissioners.
 But, when Curtis and Hanley appeared before the County Commissioners to receive payment, on November 20, 1863, the commissioners stated that their contract was not fulfilled and their work was not accepted for unknown reasons.
 On August 3, 1865, a motion was made to have Commissioner William Willim lead and oversee the construction of a replacement bridge.
 Commissioner Willim's bridge was completed and accepted by the County on October 17, 1865 at a cost of $1197.38.
 Brown's Creek had been diverted south to power one of the first sawmills in Stillwater, and the remaining trickle was easy to ford.
 The Point Douglas to St. Louis River Road was never fully completed as a military road because Congress only allocated $10,000, $15,000, or $20,000 at a time, so Sibley and other representatives had to keep appealing to Congress for more funds to complete the roads.
 By 1858, the year Minnesota became a state, two-thirds of the Point Douglas to St. Louis River Road was substantially complete.